adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #53 Moved the currently-reading subcomponent to the book-component.
 This way, when a user clicks the option to "move" an item from the 'reading-list-subcomponent' the information is then sent to the main component of the middle.
 Select information can then be passed from the main middle component down the tree to the children components.

+#54 Been really struggling with the 'state' aspect and making sure information flows down properly.
+Making information "flow-up" seems to be more difficult than flowing information down.
+I've had to re-structure the components and sub-components several times now to account for the information flow down.